ericdhitchens/Designing_a_Mock_Twitter_Database_in_MySQL/README.md

 * comments
 * hashtags

-For reasons explained in the following sections, I expand these six entities into nine relational tables.
+For reasons explained in the following sections, I expanded these six entities into nine relational tables.
 The enhanced entity relationship (EER) diagram in this repository presents the relational schemas.
-I will generate the random data using Python.
+I generated the random data using Python.

 ## The Relational Schemas